pikepdf/pikepdf/docs/objects.rst

 However, pikepdf sends ``pikepdf.Object`` types back to Python on return calls, in most cases, because pikepdf needs to keep track of objects that came from PDFs originally.

-Because Python types are converted to pikepdf types, references will be lost.